mnot/I-D/variants/draft.md

 `Variants` is best used when content negotiation takes place over a constrained set of representations; since each variant needs to be listed in the header field, it is ill-suited for open-ended sets of representations.
 Likewise, it works best for content negotiation over header fields whose semantics are well-understood, since it requires a selection algorithm to be specified ahead of time.

+This header field is a simpler version of the `Alternates` header field introduced by {{?RFC2295}}; unlike that mechanism, `Variants` does not require specification of each combination of attributes, and does not assume that each combination has a unique URL.

 ## Notational Conventions